flameastro/flameastro/README.md

 I'm 16 years old and I'm from Brazil 🇧🇷.

 I've been coding since I was 12.
-I currently work with **HTML, CSS, JavaScript, Python, and React**, and I'm interested in **low-level programming, cybersecurity, pentesting, and full-stack development**.
+I currently know **HTML, CSS, JavaScript, Python, and React**, and I'm interested in **low-level programming, cybersecurity, pentesting and security in general.

 ### 🌱 Interests

 Besides programming, I enjoy learning about:
 - 🔐 Cybersecurity, logic, and problem solving
-- 🏛️ Ancient history, especially Ancient Egypt
 - ✝️ Religious traditions such as Christianity, Buddhism, and Hinduism
-- 👁️ Occultism, Hermeticism, symbolism, ancient philosophical traditions, and groups like Freemasonry
-- 📚 Theology, philosophy, and different religious traditions

 ---